Knee replacement surgeons in and around Denver

 Types of knee replacements we offer

-When nonsurgical means have proven ineffective, knee replacement surgery can become necessary to restore function and get you moving again.
-Knee replacement surgery can bring about less pain, increased quality of life and revived mobility and function after just a few months of rehabilitation.
+When nonsurgical means have proven ineffective, knee replacement surgery can become necessary.
+This can bring about less pain, increased quality of life and revived mobility and function after just a few months of rehabilitation.
+We offer a variety of different types of surgeries, depending on your condition.

 Total knee replacement

 Total knee replacement replaces your entire joint with artificial prosthetics.
-During the procedure, your surgeon will move the patella (kneecap) to the side before removing the damaged portions of your femur (thighbone), tibia (shinbone), anterior cruciate ligament (ACL) and, if necessary depending on your condition, the posterior cruciate ligament (PCL).
+During the procedure, your surgeon will move the patella (kneecap) to the side before removing the damaged portions of your femur (thighbone), tibia (shinbone), anterior cruciate ligament (ACL) and, if necessary, the posterior cruciate ligament (PCL).
 The tibia and femur are then capped with metal implants that recreate the surface of the joint, while the undersurface of the patella is resurfaced with plastic prosthetics.

 Partial knee replacement